hoihky/skyui/README.md

+**Disclaimer:** This project is an experimental, work-in-progress prototype built with the help of "vibe coding".
+Things will break.
+Features are currently missing, and the build scripts might not work at all.
+Please be aware that it may not be stable enough for production use now.

 # SkyUI

 **SkyUI** is a cross-platform UI library for [.NET](https://dotnet.microsoft.com/) built on [Avalonia](https://avaloniaui.net/).
 It provides a cohesive design system, a growing catalog of styled controls, and optional data and diagram modules for line-of-business and productivity apps.